wireapp/wire-server/docs/reference/spar-braindump.md

 - [fragment](https://docs.wire.com/understand/single-sign-on/design.html)  (TODO: clean up the section "common misconceptions" below and move it here.)
 - [official docs for team admin from customer support](https://support.wire.com/hc/en-us/categories/360000248538?section=administration%3Fsection%3Dadministration)  (skip to "Authentication")
 - [talk scim using curl](https://github.com/wireapp/wire-server/blob/develop/docs/reference/provisioning/scim-via-curl.md)
-- if you want to work on our saml/scim implementation and do not have access to [https://github.com/wireapp/design-specs/tree/master/Single%20Sign%20On], please get in touch with us.
+- if you want to work on our saml/scim implementation and do not have access to [https://github.com/zinfra/backend-issues/issues?q=is%3Aissue+is%3Aopen+label%3Aspar] and [https://github.com/wireapp/design-specs/tree/master/Single%20Sign%20On], please get in touch with us.

 ## operations